DeepakC27/webpack-setup/Readme.md

-# Setting up webpack & babel repo from scratch
+# Setting up webpack from scratch for vanilla JS

 Following are the topic covered
   - Transpiling js using babel